OpenNMT/CTranslate/README.md

 $ cmake -DEIGEN_ROOT=<path to Eigen library> ..
 ```

 It will produce the dynamic library `libonmt.so` and the translation client `cli/translate`.
 To compile only the library, use the `-DLIB_ONLY=ON` flag.

+### Performance tips

-Unless you are cross-compiling for a different architecture, you can add `-DCMAKE_CXX_FLAGS="-march=native"` to the cmake command above to optimize for speed.
+* Unless you are cross-compiling for a different architecture, you can add `-DCMAKE_CXX_FLAGS="-march=native"` to the `cmake` command above to optimize for speed.
+* Consider using [Intel® MKL](https://software.intel.com/en-us/intel-mkl) if available.
+You should follow [Eigen instructions](https://eigen.tuxfamily.org/dox/TopicUsingIntelMKL.html) to link against it.

 ## Using